-If you’re looking for a great roll, that’s a bit different from the usual, this one’s for you.
+If you're looking for a great roll, that's a bit different from the usual, this one's for you.
 Asiago and black pepper, combine with a soft bread to make a perfect side for just about any dish, but these are especially nice as a side for soups, stews or your Sunday roast beef dinner.

 I cooked these in muffin tins, for a crusty outside.
 If you'd like a soft-sided roll, cook these in a round cake pan or skillet and then tear them apart.
 Simply place your cut slices side-by-side into the round pan and allow to rise in the pan, then bake (may take a bit longer than the time for baking in muffin tins).